mogurazia/Psychoacoustic-Sound-Level-Meter/README.md

 # Psychoacoustic Sound Level Meter (PWA)
 https://moguramode.github.io/Psychoacoustic-Sound-Level-Meter/

-A browser-based sound analysis tool implementing key psychoacoustic metrics.
+A browser-based sound level analysis tool using psychoacoustic metrics.
-Runs entirely on WebAudio API and works as a Progressive Web App (PWA).
+It operate on WebAudio API and works as a Progressive Web App (PWA).
 Please note that this tool does not perform precise or professional-grade calculations.
 This project was created for my personal use.
 You are free to use it if you find it helpful, but I do not provide support or maintenance.
 Features may change or stop working without notice.